docxology/cohereants/markdown/04_experimental_results.md

 - **Front-to-Back Ratio**: 10-20 dB directional selectivity
 - **Gain Pattern**: Maximum sensitivity in the forward direction

-**Behavioral Validation**: Experimental studies demonstrate that insects can localize odor sources with remarkable accuracy, suggesting directional detection capabilities that exceed those possible through molecular diffusion alone.
+**Behavioral validation**: Reported localization accuracy suggests directional detection that may be consistent with antenna-like gain patterns; controlled IR‑only assays are required to disambiguate from volatile plume structure.

 ### Specialized Infrared Sensors